Tommy Karevik - Vocals

 Oliver Palotai - Keyboard

 2005-presentAfter original keyboardist David Pavlicko left in 1998, Kamelot went without a full time keyboardist until they brought in Oliver Palotai, who had played keys and guitar for a small variety of bands previously, most notably, Blaze Bayley's solo project, BLAZE.
 He has played on every album since Ghost Opera.

 Roy Khan - Vocals

-1998-2010In 1998, co-founder and vocalist Mark Vanderbilt left Kamelot.
+1998-2010In 1998, founding vocalist Mark Vanderbilt left Kamelot.
 They brought in Norwegian vocalist Roy Saertre Khantatat as a touring vocalist until they could find a permanent replacement, but as Khan was such a great singer, they asked him to go skydiving to secure a permanent place.
 Before joining Kamelot, he sang for the Norwegian Progressive Metal band Conception.
 The circumstances of Khan's departure aren't entirely clear, but started when Khan had to take time off after falling ill.
 It has been hinted that he stayed away due to religious reasons and being unhappy with the much darker direction of Poetry for the Poisoned.
 He sang on Siege Perilous, The Fourth Legacy, Karma, Epica, The Black Halo, Ghost Opera and Poetry for the Poisoned.

 Mark Vanderbilt - Vocals

 Glenn Barry - Bass